Skip to content

 Of course, Busta remains a favourite choice of local brides (and Grooms!) with its romantic history and ambiance.

-From 2 to 60, you will find us to be the ideal venue for your service, photography and wedding meal.
+From 2 to 60, you will find us to be the ideal venue for your service, photography and wedding meal, we are, however, unable to accommodate evening receptions.

 The menus and information on the attached pages are to help you form an impression with regard to style and costs.
 You may well wish to mix and match.